go-bayes/margot/inst/examples/qini_baseline_explained.md

 - **Always succeeds** - cannot fail
 - Ideal when you need guaranteed results

-### 3. "maq_no_covariates"
+### 3. "auto"
-- Uses `maq` with `target.with.covariates = FALSE`
+- Tries `maq` with `target.with.covariates = FALSE` first
-- Creates baseline using maq's optimization without covariate information
+- Falls back to simple baseline if maq fails
-- May fail if maq encounters numerical issues
+- Good choice when you want robustness with automatic fallback

 ### 4. "maq_only"
 - Uses standard `maq` with constant rewards